 Workgroup members discussed how reportable events are identified; NESO described checks across BMU outputs, control room reports, REMIT, Elexon, and other sources to confirm Grid Code criteria are met.

-A Workgroup member explained that when using the system incident report spreadsheet, their team converts data to absolute figures and finds some columns irrelevant for their analysis, though they may be useful to others.
+A Workgroup member explained that when using the System Incident Report spreadsheet, their team converts data to absolute figures and finds some columns irrelevant for their analysis, though they may be useful to others.
 They requested that the generation source be added to the spreadsheet, as this is currently a manual process for their team.
 The NESO SME invited the Workgroup members to share specific feedback on the spreadsheet format changes that would help team, e.g. adding the generation source and clarifying which columns are relevant.

 NESO agreed to produce a process flow chart; check whether records exist showing the total number of events initially analysed each month; and update incident reporting tables for completeness.
 NESO SME also noted a need to improve messaging and clarify dependencies in future discussions.